Recovering Blockchain.com Wallets

 Firstly you download the wallet file as per the process here:

-Once you have that file, there are two ways that blockchain.com wallets can be recovered.
+Once you have that file, there are three ways that blockchain.com wallets can be recovered.

 1) Using the wallet file directly